fereshteh-ahmadnezhad/today-i-learned/toefl/speaking.md

    5. It's extremely important for exchange students
    6. foreign cultures contain unparalleled knowledge and insight
    7. By studying foreign cultures, one can reach exemplary role models.

+## Topic: building a housing complex on the only green space.
+1. Disagree:
+   1. City parks are the places where people can go with their friends and loved ones to get rest and get rid of hustle and bustle of city life.
+   2. They can do a variety of activities which are revitalizing and produce good vibes, which in turn would help them to be focused on their professional lives.
+   3. City parks can purify the air.
+   4. Nowadays, cities are plagued by pollution, especially the crowded ones, so making a housing complex on the green space can threaten people's health and **jeopardize** their **well-being** in the long run.

+## Topic: Schools need to encourage students to be more creative and use their imagination to be successful person.
+1. By doing so, students will become accustomed to using their imaginations when they encounter a problem in the future
+2. They would be able to think out of the box and propose outstanding solutions and ideas.
+3. Big corporation in the job market are looking for **distinguished innovative employees** because they need people to be able to handle the **most significant problems** **man-kind ever seen**, so teaching how to use imagination **should be advocated** in schools.
+4. They can approach problems differently.
+5. Creativity gives them the opportunity to explore the surroundings and learn new things from them without any boundaries.

+## Topic: Professors should answer the question of students at the end of the lecture or stop at different points
+1. End:
+   1. It could make the **lecture choppy** and dissuade students.
+   2. It may be highly **disruptive.**
+   3. The lecturer may fail to manage the time effectively.
+   4. It could also make the lecture boring for others.
+   5. It could discourage other students by numerous pauses...
+   6. They should be patient and keep up with other students.
+   7. Many questions raised in the middle of lectures may be answered as the lecturer proceeds.
+   8. Experienced lecturer include different aspects of a topic in their talks.
+   9. Therefore, it is a more effective strategy to let students raise questions at the end of the lecture.